QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Introduction

 \section{Introduction}

 The Andromeda Galaxy or Messier 31 (M31) is the largest galaxy in the Local Group \citep{M31_MW_radii} and the most similar to the Milky Way (MW), both being spiral galaxies.
 It has been observed and studied in detail throughout modern astronomical history owing to its large angular size,\footnote{M31's isophotal major radius is 91.5\arcmin \citep{m31_isophot_radius} with an axial ratio of $\approx0.7$.
-The Herschel Exploitation of Local Galaxy Andromeda \citep[HELGA,][]{herschelM31} program went beyond M31 itself and also studied its surroundings, producing maps of $\sim5.5\degr\times2.5\degr$.}, over 5\,deg$^2$.
+The Herschel Exploitation of Local Galaxy Andromeda \citep[HELGA,][]{herschelM31} program went beyond M31 itself and also studied its surroundings, producing maps of $\sim5.5\degr\times2.5\degr$.} over 5\,deg$^2$.
 These studies span the whole frequency domain: a review of high resolution radio measurements is available in \cite{berkhuijsen2003}. \cite{fatigoni2021} also studied M31 at high angular resolution, using data taken in the C-band of the Sardinia Radio Telescope (hereafter, SRT).
 Together with the previously mentioned ancillary data, thermal and non-thermal emission components could be spatially disentangled, and the star formation rate was estimated.

 Anomalous microwave emission (hereafter, AME) is a prominent mechanism of Galactic emission in the frequency range 10--60 GHz.
 Known for more than 25 years now \citep{kogut1996, leitch1997}, the physical process responsible for AME is not clear yet.
 The dominant hypothesis states that spinning dust emission is responsible for AME \citep{draine1998a, draine1998b}, owing partly to the strong spatial correlation between AME and thermal dust (300--3000\GHz) emission \citep[e.g.,][]{AMEwidesurvey,ameplanewidesurvey}.
 However, the exact carrier responsible for AME is still a mystery.
-Neither are its polarization properties well understood yet, although observations indicate that its polarization fraction should be below 1\% (or absent) at angular scales of $\sim1\degr$ \citep[e.g.,][]{caraballo2011, dickinson2011, Perseus, W44}.
+Neither are its polarization properties well understood yet, although observations both on compact regions at angular scales of $1\degr$ or below \citep[e.g.,][]{caraballo2011, dickinson2011, Perseus, W44} and on large angular scales \citep{macellari2011,herman2022} indicate that its polarization fraction should be below 5\%.
 See \cite{amereview} for a detailed review on AME.